-Risdiplam is a successor to RG7800, an earlier molecule that was trialled in patients in a study called Moonfish but whose development was stopped in 2015 after unexpected toxicity was observed in laboratory animals (but not in humans).
+Risdiplam is a successor to RG7800, an earlier molecule that was trialled in patients in a study called MOONFISH.
+The development of RG7800 was stopped in 2015 at Phase 2 after unexpected toxicity was observed in laboratory animals (although not in participating people).

 Risdiplam was tested for safety in healthy adult volunteers in early 2016.
-In October 2016, a phase 2/3 clinical trial started, this time involving actual SMA patients.
-As of now, the compound’s properties are being tested in three trials:
+After finding no safety concerns, phase 2/3 clinical trials started in late 2016, this time involving actual SMA patients.
+As of now, the compound’s properties are being tested in four trials:

-- Firefish – a clinical trial that will enroll at least 48 babies diagnosed with SMA type 1 aged 1–7 months.
-This is a 24-month open-label trial where everyone will receive the active substance.
+- FIREFISH – a clinical trial that has enrolled 48 babies diagnosed with SMA type 1 aged 1–7 months.
+This is a 24-month open-label trial where all children receive risdiplam (there is no placebo).
 The trial consists of two parts.
-The ongoing Part I tests the drug’s biological activity and safety in two different dosing regimens.
-Part II, which is yet to start, will primarily measure the compound’s efficacy at the optimal dose.
-As of September 2018, Firefish Part I is ongoing in Belgium, Brazil, China, France, Germany, Italy, Japan, Poland, Russia, Spain, Switzerland, Turkey and the United States but recruitment is now closing and no new babies can be enrolled.
+The Part I tested the drug’s biological activity and safety in two different dosing regimens.
+The ongoing Part II measures the compound’s efficacy at the optimal dose selected in Part I. Recruitment was completed in late 2018, and as of October 2019, FIREFISH is ongoing in Belgium, Brazil, China, France, Germany, Italy, Japan, Poland, Russia, Spain, Switzerland, Turkey and the United States.
+Final results are expected in late 2020 or early 2021.

-- Sunfish – a clinical trial that enrolls children and young adults aged 2–25 who have SMA type 2 or 3 and are unable to walk unsupported.
-Like Firefish, this trial consists of two parts: Part I, which aimed at establishing the optimal dose, and Part II, which is verifying the molecule’s efficacy.
-Unlike Firefish, Sunfish is a controlled trial in which 67% participants receive the active substance and 33% receive placebo for some time (for 12 months in Part II) before being switched to the active substance for the remainder of the 24-month study.
-Recruitment for Sunfish has closed; no UK hospital is participating.
+- SUNFISH – a clinical trial for children, teenagers and young adults aged 2–25 who have SMA type 2 or 3 and are unable to walk unsupported.
+Like FIREFISH, this is a 24-month trial that consists of two parts: Part I, which designed to find out the optimal dose, and Part II, which aims to verify the molecule’s efficacy.
+Unlike the FIREFISH trial, SUNFISH is a controlled trial in which 67% participants receive the active substance and 33% receive placebo for some time.
+After the controlled stage (12 months in Part II), all the participants in the placebo group are switched to risdiplam.
+Recruitment for SUNFISH closed globally in July 2018; no UK hospital is participating.